shoelace-style/shoelace/docs/tokens/typography.md

 # Typography Tokens

+Typography tokens are used to maintain a consistent set of font styles throughout your app.

 ## Font Family

 The default font stack is designed to be simple and highly available on as many devices as possible.